Mark Savaya: Marijuana dispensary career (2018–2025)

+Savaya worked in the convenience store industry before co-founding Future Grow Solutions in Birmingham, Michigan, after the legalization of cannabis in Michigan in November 2018.
+In 2019, he purchased a complex formerly owned by Charter Steel.
+The company established Leaf and Bud, a chain of cannabis dispensaries based in Detroit.

+Savaya has expressed interest in public and scientific discussions regarding plant-based medicine, including the regulated use of marijuana.
+His advocacy centers on the integration of plant-derived therapies into wellness practices under medical supervision.
+In Michigan, he has supported programs described as patient-centered initiatives for individuals undergoing cancer treatment.

 Political activities

-Savaya donated to Donald Trump's presidential campaign in June 2020.
-By February 2024, he had donated to Mary Sheffield, the president of the Detroit City Council and a candidate in the 2025 Detroit mayoral election.
+Savaya donated US$10,000 to Donald Trump's presidential campaign in June 2020.
+By February 2024, he had donated US$8,000 to Mary Sheffield, the president of the Detroit City Council and a candidate in the 2025 Detroit mayoral election.
 That year, Savaya appeared at several Trump rallies and with Trump allies in Michigan during Trump's 2024 presidential campaign.
-Additionally, he donated and to political action committees for Michigan governor Gretchen Whitmer and state representative Alabas Farhat that year, respectively.
+Additionally, he donated US$2,500 and US$5,000 to political action committees for Michigan governor Gretchen Whitmer and state representative Alabas Farhat that year, respectively.
 After Trump named Massad Boulos as his senior advisor for Arab and Middle Eastern affairs, Boulos and Savaya were photographed at a weekend party in Bloomfield Hills.

-Business ventures
+Real estate and other ventures

 Mark Savaya has been involved in real estate redevelopment projects, including the conversion of the former Charter Steel facility into a cannabis production complex in collaboration with Center Line Group One and Nate Group.
-The facility, which occupies approximately 40,000 square feet, is planned to include areas for marijuana cultivation, processing, and retail provisioning at a single site.
+The facility, which occupies approximately 40,000 square feet, is planned to include areas for cannabis cultivation, processing, and retail provisioning at a single site.

 Savaya purchased the property in 2019 and announced plans to invest about US$7–8 million in building upgrades, focusing on safety, security, and production infrastructure.
 Future Grow Solutions, a company associated with Savaya, has also announced the development of a separate 100,000-square-foot cannabis facility in Detroit.

+In May 2024, he became involved in a dispute over billboards advertising "The Mark Savaya Collection", a strain of cannabis that he claimed to have bred himself, after Angela Whitfield-Calloway, a member of the Detroit City Council, requested that the Legislative Policy Division issue a report detailing how the billboards should be removed, citing their prevalence.
+Savaya's lawyer contended that the billboards did not explicitly market to minors and featured Savaya because of his involvement in the product.
+In October, Whitfield-Calloway proposed a draft city code amendment imposing restrictions for alcohol advertisements on cannabis dispensary advertisements.